EricHanLiu/auto-key-mouse/README.md

 3. `python auto-key-mouse [genre]`, where [genre] is any music genre you feel like listening to.
 Must be written with quotes if it's multiple words.

 Example usage:
-`python auto-key-mouse jazz` OR
+- `python auto-key-mouse jazz`

-python auto-key-mouse "vaporwave lofi triphop metal"
+- `python auto-key-mouse "vaporwave lofi triphop metal"`

 # What it does
 As of now, this will navigate to youtube and get you the first video from search using the keyword [genre].
 Uses the PyAutoGUI library.